Top 10 Sports Fitness Watches Reviewed and Rated

 It is also the first watch on this list that is really waterproof, not just water-resistant.
 It can maintain function up to 30 meters in depth.

 It does all of the fitness tracker things, like count calories and steps, monitor heart rate, track sleep, but it also measures stress recovery.
 It includes guides to follow to balance out your exertion through activity and rest.

 The Suunto 3 Fitness is suitable for a wide range of sports; swimming, hiking, running, gym workouts, cycling, and several more.

 The battery life can last up to 5 days at full activity use.
 And it is available to use across all Suunto apps.

 Basic Fitness Functions

 The Fitbit Versa is a sleek and lightweight fitness watch that includes all the basic fitness features.
 It is available in a wide array of colors and band styles to match your personal taste.Read more

 In addition to hitting all the marks for basic fitness needs, like tracking heart, calories, and steps, the Versa also offers onboard storage for up to 300 of your favorite songs to fuel your workouts.

-It features 15 different sports modes like running or swimming and has impressive water-resistant rating up to 30 meters.
+It features 15 different sports modes like running or swimming and has an impressive water-resistant rating of up to 30 meters.